This is a collaborative post by Ellie Jo about making money with Rental Property.

 A few luxury features can take the rental property to new heights.
 Aside from boosting the fees you can command, it makes the place far more attractive.
 When dealing with a villa, for example, you can install a swimming pool or jacuzzi to attract a whole new audience.
 Pool tables are another popular solution.

-Once again, it’s imperative to think about what the guest wants.
+Once again, it’s imperative to think about what the tenant wants.
 After all, an apartment aimed at city break visitors and solo travelers won’t need those items.
 However, cooking equipment may be very useful in this situation.
 Many properties will benefit from garages or parking spaces too.

 #6.
 Know your finances

 Every decision relating to the property should focus on financial results.
 In truth, learning to treat it as an investment rather than a home is essential for success.
 Even if you plan to spend a week or two at the property each year.
 Hiring an accountant is one of the best ways to take charge.
 Do it ASAP.